-C9 senior students will have the opportunity to earn the Governor's Work Ethic Certificate (GWEC).
-Central Nine Career Center's district-wide This state-wide program is a collaborative effort among business/industry representatives, educators, students/parents and community members.
-The GWEC

-Advisory Council has identified specific character traits from the Indiana's Employability Skills Benchmarks that will be recognized and assessed through various measures.
+Central Nine senior students will have the opportunity to earn the Governor's Work Ethic Certificate (GWEC).
+This state-wide program is a collaborative effort among business/industry representatives, educators, students/parents and community members.
+The GWEC Advisory Council has identified specific character traits from the Indiana's Employability Skills Benchmarks that will be recognized and assessed through various measures.
 Interested students must opt-into this program at the beginning of their last year of high school.

-The Governor of the State of Indiana will award a Work Ethic Certificate to C9 students who have met specific criteria will receive a certificate signed by the Governor of the State of Indiana.
+Students who have met specific criteria will receive a certificate signed by the Governor of the State of Indiana.
 The certificate will serve as validation that those students possessing this credential have successfully displayed strong work habits that will foster success in higher education and the workplace.